Out-of-Equilibrium Dynamics and Excess Volatility in Firm Networks: A Fully Consistent Approach

-Once the target productions for $t+1$ are decided, the corresponding quantities $\widehat{Q}_{ij}$ are computed according to Eq~\eqref{eq:optimal_quantities}.
-Firm $i$ then posts its demands for inputs $j$ for delivery at time $t$, taking into account their current stock of $I_{ij}$ of said inputs, with the rule\footnote{A more complicated expression would have to be written in the general CES case with $b \neq 1$.}
+Once the target productions for $t+1$ are decided, the corresponding quantities $\widehat{x}_{ij}$ are computed according to Eq~\eqref{eq:optimal_quantities}.
+Firm $i$ then posts its demands for inputs $j$ for delivery at time $t$, taking into account their current stock of $I_{ij}$ of said inputs, with the rule

 Thus, if stocks are plentiful, the firm will prefer drawing from them instead of buying new inputs.
-In the meantime, households calculate their own consumption target for good $i$ as detailed below and they also decide, given offered wages, how much labour they are willing to supply, a quantity we call $L^{\text{s}}(t)$ that may now not correspond to full employment.
+In the meantime, households calculate their own consumption target for good $i$ as detailed below and they also decide, given offered wages, how much labour they are willing to supply, a quantity we call $L^{\text{s}}(t)$ that now may not correspond to full employment.